exactasmache/RSAinstances/README.md

 ## Parameters

-From the literature we got the next more commonly used data for the RSA problem:
+From the literature we got the more commonly used data for the RSA problem:

   - The slot bandwith is between 5 and 12.5 GHz, but it could be greater.
 50 GHz is the used on the WDM problem.